-Sekine et al. (2004) investigated the steam reforming of methane, propane, hexane, cyclohexane, methanol, and ethanol using non-equilibrium pulsed discharge under the condition of atmospheric pressure and low temperature without the use of catalyst.
-In each case, steam reforming proceeded efficiently and selectively, and hydrogen was formed as a main product.
-Carbon deposition and wax formation were inhibited under the condition of steam/carbon molar ratio was 1.
-The conversion of methane and formation of hydrogen increased with increasing pulse discharge frequency, while selectivity to products other than hydrogen was independent of pulse discharge frequency.
+Sekine et al. (2004) investigated the steam reforming of methane, propane, hexane, cyclohexane, methanol, and ethanol using non-equilibrium pulsed discharge under the conditions of atmospheric pressure and low temperature without the use of catalyst.
+In each case, the steam reforming proceeded efficiently and selectively, and hydrogen was formed as a main product.
+Carbon deposition and wax formation were inhibited when the steam/carbon molar ratio was 1.
+The conversion of methane and the formation of hydrogen increased with increasing pulse discharge frequency, while the selectivity for products other than hydrogen was independent of pulse discharge frequency.
 The waveforms of current and voltage were not influenced dramatically by changing pulse discharge frequency.
 The changes in electrode distance and flow rate affected hydrogen formation but not the other products.

-Chavadej et al. (2005) studied the effects of electrical parameters of a corona discharge reactor on the partial oxidation of methane in air and on carbon dioxide reforming of methane in the presence and absence of Pt-loaded KL zeolite.
-For the partial oxidation, it was found that the reactant conversion increased with decreasing applied frequency and increased with input low side voltage both in the presence and absence of Pt/KL except that the oxygen conversion was 100% in the presence of Pt/KL.
-For the carbon dioxide reforming of methane, applied frequency and input low side voltage affected only the reactant conversions with no significant effect on reaction pathways both in the presence and absence of Pt/KL.
+Chavadej et al. (2005) studied the effects of electrical parameters of a corona discharge reactor on the partial oxidation of methane in air and on the carbon dioxide reforming of methane in the presence and absence of Pt-loaded KL zeolite.
+For the partial oxidation of methane, it was found that the reactant conversion increased with decreasing applied frequency and increased with increasing input low-side voltage both in the presence of Pt/KL.
+For the carbon dioxide reforming of methane, the applied frequency and input low-side voltage affected only the reactant conversions with no significant effect on reaction pathways both in the presence and absence of Pt/KL.

 Chavadej et al. (2007) used the same system to study the removal of gaseous volatile organic compound (VOC).
 The results showed that an increase in either applied voltage or stage number of plasma reactors enhanced both benzene conversion and CO2 selectivity, which was in contrast with the effects of frequency and feed flow rate.
-Commercial TiO2 (Degussa P25), sol-gel TiO2, and 1% Pt/sol-gel TiO2 were used as catalysts in the present study.
+Commercial TiO2 (Degussa P25), sol-gel TiO2, and 1 % Pt/sol-gel TiO2 were used as catalysts in this study.
 The presence of all studied catalysts hardly affected the benzene conversion, but markedly increased the CO2 selectivity.
 The synergistic effect of catalysts in the plasma reactor system reasonably resulted from the activation of TiO2 by the energy generated from the plasma, leading to the enhancement of the CO oxidation.

-Chavadej et al. (2007) investigated a combined plasma and catalytic process for ethylene removal by using multistage corona discharge system in the absence and presence of Pt/TiO2.
-The effects of commercial TiO2, sol-gel TiO2, and 1% Pt/sol-gel TiO2 loaded on glass wool used as catalyst packed in the plasma reactors were studied.
-For the plasma system without a catalyst, it was found that both the ethylene conversion and the CO2 selectivity increased with increasing applied voltage and the stage number of the plasma system, in vice versa increasing the frequency and feed flow rate gave the opposite effects.
-In the presence of all studied catalysts in the plasma system, an increase in both $C_2H_4$ and $O_2$ conversions was obtained.
-The $CO_2$ selectivity increased under the presence of the catalysts in the following order: 1% Pt/sol-gel TiO2 > sol-gel TiO2 = commercial TiO2.
-When the TiO2 was present in the plasma reactor system, it enhanced the ethylene oxidation reaction because its reducible property provides both the reaction sites and oxygen for the reaction.
-The presence of 1% Pt on the sol-gel TiO2 was found experimentally to promote the CO oxidation, leading to a higher CO2 selectivity.
+Chavadej et al. (2007) investigated a combined plasma and catalytic process for ethylene removal by using a multistage corona discharge system in the absence and presence of Pt/TiO2.
+The effects of commercial TiO2, sol-gel TiO2, and 1 % Pt/sol-gel TiO2 loaded on glass wool used as catalysts packed in the plasma reactors were studied.
+For the plasma system without a catalyst, it was found that both the ethylene conversion and CO_2 selectivity increased with increasing applied voltage and stage number of plasma reactors, but decreased with increasing frequency and feed flow rate.
+In the presence of all studied catalysts in the plasma system, an increase in both C_2H_4 and O_2 conversions was obtained.
+The CO_2 selectivity increased in the presence of the catalysts in the following order: 1 % Pt/sol-gel $TiO_2 >$ sol-gel $TiO_2 =$ commercial TiO_2 .
+When the TiO_2 was present in the plasma reactor system, it enhanced the ethylene oxidation reaction because its reducible property provides both the reaction sites and oxygen for the reaction.
+The presence of 1 % Pt on the sol-gel TiO_2 was found experimentally to promote the CO oxidation, leading to a higher CO_2 selectivity.